pmaher/AddressBook/README.md

 # Address Book w/ React, Redux, Maven and Spring Boot

 ## Welcome!
 With this little app you'll be able to add, update, view, delete, filter and sort addresses using a handy little single page webapp built with React + Redux + Spring Boot built with maven.
+Works with Java v.
+13+

 Step 0 - Building the Project
 ----